-- □ Availability - □ Atomic consistency
+- Availability - □ Atomic consistency Get fair turns to perform steps

 - Proof (by contradiction).
 Assume an algorithm A exists that meets the three criteria: atomicity, availability, and partition tolerance.
 We construct an execution of A in which there exists a request that returns an inconsistent response. - Assume that the network consists of at least two nodes \Rightarrow it can be divided into two disjoint, non-empty sets G_1 and G_2 . - Assume that all messages between G1 and G2 are lost. - If a write occurs in G1, and later a read occurs in G2, then the read operation cannot return the results of the earlier write operation.